 Crash, Bang, Squelch!

-Please scroll down to find out more about all our events
+Please scroll down to find out more about our events!

-Come along to Crash, Bang, Squelch! to see lots of exciting hands-on science experiments!
+Come along to see lots of exciting hands-on science experiments!
 You can have go yourself and find out lots about why things work they way they do!

 Our experiments will show you why hot air balloons stay up, what happens when you split water in half, how your lungs work, and much, much more…

-Now that the building work has finished, all of our activities are fully accessible.
+All of our activities are now fully accessible.
 A map of the location is shown to the left.